BruceTree1017/BRUCEA_ProjectPortfolio/README.md

 ### Graduate
 Attended the University of Wisconsin-Green Bay in Green Bay, Wisconsin
 - Graduated with a Master of Science in Data Science in May, 2025
+- Acieved a 4.0 cumulative GPA

 ### Undergraduate
 Attended Lawrence University in Appleton, Wisconsin
-- Graduated *summa cum laude* in course with a Bachelor of Arts in June, 2023
+- Graduated *summa cum laude* in course with a 3.986 cumulative GPA
+- Acieved a Bachelor of Arts in June, 2023
 - Major in Biology, Minor in Statistics and Data Science

 # Repository Projects Overview